NightTabGit/Lunar-Stuff/README.md

 - To build, download the source `https://github.com/ArcaneCiCi/CPatcher`, open in Idea/Eclipse and install the Maven project.
 Using the Maven project, run the build / compile command.

-- To modify the properties go to: C:\%userprofile%\Dell\.lunarclient and in the file `cpatcher.properties`.
+- To modify the properties go to: C:\%userprofile%\.lunarclient and in the file `cpatcher.properties`.

 If you want the default AUTH and ASSET_URL set them both to be:
 `ASSET_URL=default